albar965/littlenavmap-manual/src/en/GLOSSARY.rst

   FSX and P3D flight plan format.

 POI
   Point of interest.
-An userpoint type.
+A userpoint type.

 Procedure
   A STAR, SID or approach and the respective transitions.